 The purpose of the City of Pembroke Pines (City) Water Supply Facilities Work Plan (Work Plan) is to identify and plan for the water supply sources and facilities needed to meet the water needs within the City of Pembroke Pines during the 10-year period from 2020 - 2030, and to address water supply related issues affecting Florida's Lower East Coast Region.
 Section 163.3177(6)(c)(3), Florida Statutes requires local governments to prepare and adopt Work Plans into their Comprehensive Plans no later than 18 months after the water management district approves a regional water supply plan or its update.
 The 2018 Lower East Coast Water Supply Plan Update (2018 LEC Plan) was approved for the region by the South Florida Water Management District (SFWMD) on November 8, 2018.
 Therefore, the deadline for local governments within the Lower East Coast jurisdiction to adopt a Work Plan and amend their Comprehensive Plans to ensure consistency with the 2018 LEC Plan is May 8, 2020.
-This 10-Year Work Plan has been prepared for the City of Pembroke Pines, located in Broward County.
+This 10-Year Work Plan has been prepared for the City of Pembroke Pines, located in Broward County, and will be incorporated as part of the Infrastructure Element within the Water Supply section of the Comprehensive Plan.